arangodb/docs/3.6/aql/operations-update.md

 the RocksDB engine.

-For sharded collections, the entire query and/or update operation may not be transactional, especially if it involves different shards and/or database servers.
+For sharded collections, the entire query and/or update operation may not be transactional, especially if it involves different shards and/or DB-Servers.

 Each `UPDATE` operation is restricted to a single collection, and the [collection name](../appendix-glossary.html#collection-name) must not be dynamic.